A divergence preserving cut finite element method for Darcy flow: Numerical Experiments

 \section{Numerical Experiments}

 We consider two numerical examples which serve as benchmarks for the presented methods.
-Our results are based on the element pairs $\RT_0\times P_0$, $\BDM_1\times P_0$, and $\RT_1\times P_1$ and their implementation in Freefem++ \cite{Freefem} (but we have scaled the basis functions with a length factor in order to get optimal scaling of the condition number, see e.g. \cite{arnold_precond}).
-We compare both the accuracy of the presented schemes and the scaling of the condition number of the associated linear system matrices.
-The constants in the stabilization terms are all set to be equal to one.
-These constants are not optimally chosen and one can probably choose the constants so that the constant in the error or the condition number improves.
-We use a direct solver to solve the resulting linear systems.
+Our results are based on the element pairs $\RT_0\times Q_0$, $\BDM_1\times Q_0$, and $\RT_1\times Q_1.$ We compare both the order of accuracy of the presented schemes and the scaling of the condition number of the associated linear system matrices with mesh size.
+We study the convergence of the approximated velocity $\bfu_h$ and the pressure $p_h$ in the $L^2$-norm and the convergence for the divergence $\dive \bfu_h$ both in the $L^2$-norm and the $L^\infty$-norm.
+To compute the $L^\infty$-norm of a function we take the maximum value of the function at a number of quadrature points.
+We use a high order quadrature rule in each element and on the boundary of each element.

-Let us also take note of the different types of divergence error one may encounter in this context.
-See \cite{john_divergence_2017} for a more in depth discussion.
-Suppose for this discussion that the exact velocity field $\bfu$ satisfies $\dive\bfu=g$, and let $\bfu_h\in \Vk$ be an approximation of $\bfu$.